FindElement by XPath in Selenium

 Why do you need Find Element(s) command?

-Interaction with a web page requires a user to locate the web element.
-Find Element command is used to uniquely identify a (one) web element within the web page.
-Whereas, Find Elements command is used to uniquely identify the list of web elements within the web page.
-There are multiple ways to uniquely identify a web element within the web page such as ID, Name, Class Name, Link Text, Partial Link Text, Tag Name and XPATH.
+Interaction with a web page requires a user to locate the web element first.
+The Find Element command is used to uniquely identify one web element within the web page, whereas the Find Elements command is used to identify a list of web elements.
+An element can be identified using multiple locator strategies such as ID, Name, Class Name, Link Text, Partial Link Text, Tag Name and XPath.

 FindElement command syntax